broadinstitute/epi-wdl-workshop/README.md

 2)  Clone this repo and run `./setup.sh` in its directory

-This will create `options.json` file, which will be used to submit all workflows to WDL execution service (Cromwell).
+This will create **`options.json`** file, which contains your **credentials** for submission of workflows to WDL execution service (Cromwell).
+*Please keep this file in a secure place!*

 ## Submit a workflow

-To submit a workflow, run
 ```
 ./submit.sh options.json workflow.wdl inputs.json
 ```
-Here, `workflow.wdl` and `inputs.json` are the files containing your WDL workflow and its inputs
+Here, `workflow.wdl` and `inputs.json` are the files containing your WDL and its inputs
-(we will explain the syntax during the workflow).
+(we will explain the syntax during the workshop).

-For more advanced use, you can add various options to `options.json`, such as the default runtime parameters or the directory for WDL logs.
+For more advanced use, you can add various options to `options.json`, such as the default runtime parameters or the location for Cromwell logs.
 For details, please see [Workflow Options](https://cromwell.readthedocs.io/en/stable/wf_options/Overview/).